influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | g3        | 2021-08-01T01:00:00.000Z | 2021-08-01T00:00:00.000Z | 41.37233748271092 |
 | g4        | 2021-08-01T01:00:00.000Z | 2021-08-01T00:00:00.000Z | 206000000000      |

-In order to get the values above, `timeWeightedAvg` is removed.
+In order to get the values above, you can view the values before it has been averaged by removing`timeWeightedAvg`.
 The function `timeWeightedAvg` takes the average of the temperature every 5 seconds.
 The table below shows the values before the oil temperatures have been averaged.

 | table | stationID | _start                   | _stop                    | _value |
 |:----- | -----     | -----                    | -----                    | ------:|